PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership (HSPAL)

-The combined PGY1&PGY2 Health-System Pharmacy Administration and Leadership Residency Program is a two-year residency established to provide specialty training for residents interested in health-system pharmacy administration.
-As a PGY1, the pharmacy resident will complete all the requirements of the PGY1 pharmacy practice residency at Rush University Medical Center.
-Experiences are tailored to the individual resident's background and interests.
-As a PGY2, the pharmacy resident will be exposed to a variety of practice areas including Clinical Pharmacy Services and Formulary Management, Inpatient Pharmacy Operations, Medication Safety and Pharmacy and Hospital Administration.
-The PGY2 programs at Rush include critical care, emergency medicine, hematology/oncology, internal medicine, pediatrics, and solid organ transplant.
+The combined PGY1 & PGY2 Health-System Pharmacy Administration and Leadership Residency Program is a two-year residency established to provide specialty training for residents interested in health-system pharmacy administration and leadership.
+As a PGY1, the pharmacy resident will complete the requirements of the PGY1 pharmacy practice residency at Rush University Medical Center.
+Experiences are tailored to the individual resident's background and interest areas.
+As a PGY2, the pharmacy resident will be exposed to a variety of practice areas including Clinical Pharmacy Services, Pharmacy Operations, Medication Safety and Pharmacy Leadership.

 Experiences